Free Indeed [Part 1]

 For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery.
 Look: I, Paul, say to you that if you accept circumcision, Christ will be of no advantage to you.
 I testify again to every man who accepts circumcision that he is obligated to keep the whole law.
 You are severed from Christ, you who would be justified by the law; you have fallen away from grace.
 For through the Spirit, by faith, we ourselves eagerly wait for the hope of righteousness.
 For in Christ Jesus neither circumcision nor uncircumcision counts for anything, but only faith working through love.
 (Galatians 5:1-6 ESV)

-A deeper question underlies your view of God: Are you under law or are you under grace?
-If you answer that God feels more like a judge who is inspecting you, it probably means that, like most American Christians, your mind still gravitates towards a system of the law.
-The law is a conformance-based system wherein you believe that if you are a good person you will get into heaven.
-“If I do more righteous acts then God will look upon me more favorably.”
+If God seems more like a judge who is inspecting you, it probably means that, like most American Christians, your mind still gravitates towards a system of the law.
+Law-based living, in one way or another, say: “If I do more good – if I work harder to be a good Christian -- God will look upon me more favorably.”

 The call for action from Paul is a call to take your rightful stance of freedom against the yoke of slavery to the law.
 You can resist the allure of legalism by an ever-growing meditation on the goodness and power of grace.
 And that’s the Gospel!